Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-with-synthetic-data-and-distillation-for-llms/getting-started-with-synthetic-data-and-distillation-for-llms.md

 ### Test Base Model Performance for Support Ticket Categorization using Cortex AI

-First, let's use Snowflake Cortex `COMPLETE()` to categorize the support tickets into our categories – Roaming Fees, Slow data speed, Add new line, Closing account and more.
+First, let's use Snowflake Cortex AI `COMPLETE()` to categorize the support tickets into our categories – Roaming Fees, Slow data speed, Add new line, Closing account and more.

-We can use any Cortex supported model under the hood to invoke the `COMPLETE()` function.
+We can use any Cortex AI supported model under the hood to invoke the `COMPLETE()` function.
 In this quickstart, let’s use `llama3.1-405b` and use the following prompt.

 ```sql
 CREATE OR REPLACE FUNCTION CATEGORIZE_PROMPT_TEMPLATE(request STRING)